elatov/elatov.github.io/_posts/2013-05-04-configure-haproxy-to-load-balance-sites-with-ssl.md

 ### Configure HAProxy to Load Balance Site with SSL PassThrough

 Another method of load balancing SSL is to just pass through the traffic.
-With this approach since everything is encrypted, you won&#8217;t be able to monitor and tweak HTTP headers/traffic.
+With this approach since everything is encrypted, you won't be able to monitor and tweak HTTP headers/traffic.
 Here are a couple of sample setups:

 *   <a href="http://blog.exceliance.fr/2011/07/12/send-user-to-the-same-backend-for-both-http-and-https/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.exceliance.fr/2011/07/12/send-user-to-the-same-backend-for-both-http-and-https/']);">Send user to the same backend for both HTTP and HTTPS</a>
 *   <a href="http://blog.exceliance.fr/2011/07/04/maintain-affinity-based-on-ssl-session-id/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blog.exceliance.fr/2011/07/04/maintain-affinity-based-on-ssl-session-id/']);">Maintain affinity based on SSL session ID</a>